mffiedler/ocp-svt/svt-notes/OCP4/manual-jump-node.md

 ## Create Firewall rule
 From GCP console, create a firewall and specify <your_infra_id>-network for your cluster as the network, specify the tag from above and allow ssh port 22 and icmp (tag e.g. tsze-vpc-bastion, priority 999, ip range 0.0.0.0/0)
-Test by pinging the host and ssh into the bastion host from GCP console (use browser ssh or ssh terminal - see below) (if you don’t ping, you don’t need to allow icmp)
+Test by pinging the host and ssh into the bastion host from GCP console (use browser ssh or ssh terminal - see below) (if you don’t ping, you don’t need to allow icmp) (if you didn't choose a network, firewall rule is set up with 'default' which applies to ALL networks in GCP and it won't work)

 ## ssh into the machine